clarkedavida/clarkedavida.github.io/docs/research.md

            [2111.10354](https://arxiv.org/abs/2111.10354).

-## AnalysisToolbox
+## LatticeToolbox

-The [AnalysisToolbox](https://github.com/LatticeQCD/AnalysisToolbox) is a set of Python tools for analyzing physics data, in particular targeting lattice QCD.
-It includes physics modules, for instance allowing hadron resonance gas model calculations, and it also includes moderate interfacing with HotQCD and MILC software.
+The [LatticeToolbox](https://github.com/LatticeQCD/LatticeToolbox) is a set of Python tools for analyzing physics data, in particular targeting lattice QCD.
+It includes statistics modules, such as general jackknife and bootstrap error bar calculators;
+physics modules, for instance allowing hadron resonance gas model calculations; and it also includes moderate interfacing with HotQCD and MILC software.